ActPersp/LTPricing/README.md

 ## Modifying Model

-You can make changes to the model by modifying any R script files under "R" subfolers.
+You can make changes to the model by modifying any R script files under "R" folders.

-Each R script file under "R" subfolder represents a model component:
+Each R script file under "R" folder represents a model component:

 | File Name | Model Component |
 | --- | --- |